paypal/gorealis/docs/getting-started.md

 ```

 ### Using a custom client
-Pystachio does yet support launching tasks using custom executors.
+Pystachio does not yet support launching tasks using custom executors.
 Therefore, a custom
 client must be used in order to launch tasks using a custom executor.
 In this case,
 we will be using [gorealis](https://github.com/paypal/gorealis) to launch a task with
 the compose executor on Aurora.